Skip to the content

 Newsletter

-The simplest way to keep track of our work is to subscribe to my irregular newsletter called "Connection Problem".
+The simplest way to keep track of our work is to subscribe to my irregular newsletter.
 It contains personal, work and event updates, and some analysis.
 (Heads-up: This is a colorful mix of stuff!)

 License

-Unless otherwise noted, the text in the blog posts is licensed under Creative Commons (CC by 4.0 Germany) and photos are mine and licensed under Creative Commons (by-nc-sa).
+Unless otherwise noted, the text in the blog posts is licensed under Creative Commons (CC NC-SA).
+Image rights are not included in this license.

 Theme by Anders Norén